top of page

 Certified Financial Education Instructor (CFEI)

 Joel is a seasoned business leader, with over 40 years of experience as a CPA, CFO, CEO and HR Manager, helping many companies achieve a high level of success.
-He is presently on the Board of The Hinda Institute, a non-profit organization providing access to education, counseling, housing and food, along with spiritual guidance to current and formerly incarcerated individuals,
+He is presently on the Board of The Hinda Institute, a non-profit organization providing access to education, counseling, housing and food, along with spiritual guidance to current and formerly incarcerated individuals.
+As a formerly incarcerated individual, Joel understands the need for improving access to affordable financial services and educational resources to community members.
+He is one of our peer mentors and Fresh Start program instructors.

 barry-diamond